 More than ninety years ago, on the 2nd of January 1923, 12 good men and true gathered at Westbourne Street Methodist Church in High Wycombe with one desire: to form a choir.
 The main objective was to create and deliver high quality singing entertainment for the town and the villages of South Buckinghamshire.
-Today, 94 years later the Choir, now named the Wycombe Orpheus Male Voice Choir, has grown to 60 members – over five times its original singing roster – and continues to provide entertaining music of all kinds to the South Bucks area (and well beyond).
+Today, 97 years later the Choir, now named the Wycombe Orpheus Male Voice Choir, has grown to 50 members – and continues to provide entertaining music of all kinds to the South Bucks area (and well beyond).

 And in those intervening years, the Orpheus has notched up more than 60 male voice choir festival awards by projecting a warm, friendly atmosphere, and a sense of fun in what they are singing while maintaining very high standards of vocal music and a distinctive Orpheus “sound.”